jcamenisch/ENV_BANG/README.md

-# WhENV
+# ENV!

-Whitelist your ENV
+Do a bang-up job managing your environment variables.

 TODO: Describe the whole point of this thing